Relationships in later life

 As baby boomers are getting older and living longer, relationships

-they face challenges such as dealing with health problems and making
+face challenges such as dealing with health problems and making adjustments

-adjustments to retirement, all of which effect the relationships
+to retirement, all of which effect the relationships in their lives.

-from the National Healthy Marriage Resource Center, several studies
+the National Healthy Marriage Resource Center, several studies indicate

-indicate the great health benefits of marriage.
-They find that married
+the great health benefits of marriage.
+They find that married couples

-couples have better health.
-In particular, those married couples
+have better health.
+In particular, those married couples satisfied with

-satisfied with their relationship enjoy better mental health and
+their relationship enjoy better mental health and well-being.
+Most married

 Regarding marital satisfaction and retirement, some studies show that retirement simply reinforces the quality of marital relationships.
 Retirement shows positive effects on marital quality for those who already have happy marriages, but unhappy marriages were adversely affected by retirement.

-well and report an improvement in marital satisfaction due to decreased
+an improvement in marital satisfaction due to decreased work-related

-work-related stress and enhanced time for companionship and joint
+stress and enhanced time for companionship and joint endeavors.
+In general,

 Poor pre-retirement marital quality is associated with problems in marriage during retirement.
 Retired men seem to become more dependent on their wives which may cause problems and stress due to changes in roles, identities and responsibilities.
 Conflict also arose when a spouse’s retirement expectations were not met.
 When men retire before their wives, their marital quality declines.
 However, husbands who could negotiate marital conflict in constructive ways seemed to be happier in their marriages and were more satisfied with life in retirement.
 One study found decreases in marital happiness when husbands had been retired between four and eight years.
 On the contrary, couples are much more satisfied in their relationship when wives are retired and husbands are working.